Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/rsense.dm.importdata.rst

 * Hyperion L1T data – Data downloaded from https://earthexplorer.usgs.gov.
 It is imported as a **ZIP** file containing **GeoTIFF** images.
 * WorldView Tile data (**TIL**) – The tiles will be merged into a single dataset.
 * ASTER Global Emissivity data – Data downloaded from https://earthdata.nasa.gov in **H5** format.
-* EMIT data – Fata downloaded from https://earthdata.nasa.gov.
+* EMIT data – Data downloaded from https://earthdata.nasa.gov.
 The data are in **NC** format.

 When selecting this function the user has the following options: